background

 Courtesy Missouri Historical Society

 The above 1890 photograph features a group of men standing outside the brewery.
 In front of these gentlemen is an approximated rendering of the brewery at the time.
-This collage includes the only known photograph of the brewery as it appeared then.
+This collage includes the only known photograph of the brewery as it appeared then, at the end of the 19th century and just prior to the major expansions on the horizon which brought with them significant changes to this building.
 Also notable about this photograph: Two alternate 42-star US Flags (note the different star patterns) which were superseded before they had a chance to ever become official US Flags.
 Upon the admittance of Idaho into the Union on July 3rd 1890, both 42-star flags missed becoming the new banner of the United States by one whole day.
 At the time, flags with new star counts were only made official, annually, on July 4th of each year.
 [We can safely assume then, that this photograph was taken on or near July 4th of 1890, and certainly no later than the time it would have taken for word to spread of the aforementioned newly admitted state which rendered that flag obsolete.
-The Historical Society of Missouri dated this photo to 1892, but I don't see any reason to believe these guys would be using an outdated (and never "official") US Flag, especially considering these are said to be members of the brewers' union.]
+The Historical Society of Missouri dated this photo to 1892, but I don't see any reason to believe these guys would be using two different versions of an outdated (and never "official") US Flag 2 years after it was already obsolete.]

 Lemp Brewery